-Estate litigation, like all litigation, demands a thorough mastery of the skills of civil litigation, including knowledge of The Court of Queen's Bench Act, C.C.S.M. c.
+Estate litigation, like all litigation, demands a thorough mastery of the skills of civil litigation, including knowledge of The Court of King's Bench Act, C.C.S.M. c.
 C280 and Rules.
-It is assumed for the purpose of this chapter that the student is acquainted with the general concepts of civil litigation and those Queen's Bench Rules in the civil litigation section not specifically related to surrogate practice.
+This chapter assumes that you are acquainted with the general concepts of civil litigation and those King's Bench Rules in the civil litigation section not specifically related to surrogate practice.

-The focus of this chapter is to touch on only those areas of estate litigation not dealt with elsewhere in this course.
+This chapter focusses on those areas of estate litigation not dealt with elsewhere in Law Society resource materials.
 Therefore, while various proceedings under The Intestate Succession Act, C.C.S.M. c.
 185, The Child and Family Services Act, C.C.S.M. c.
 C80, The Homesteads Act, C.C.S.M. c.
 H80, and The Family Property Act, C.C.S.M c.
-F25 can all be considered as part of estate litigation, they have all been touched on elsewhere and therefore will not be dealt with here.
+F25 can all be considered as part of estate litigation, they are dealt with elsewhere and therefore will not be considered here.

-Practising estate lawyers are called upon to draw or review hundreds of wills.
-As a general rule, however, estate practitioners do not often get involved in contentious proceedings.
+Practising estate lawyers draw or review hundreds of wills.
+However, estate practitioners do not often get involved in contentious proceedings.
 Only a small fraction of the hundreds of wills presented for probate in Manitoba involve contentious matters.

-In the event that a contentious matter does arise, it is important to note that virtually all contested surrogate proceedings are initiated by way of Notice of Application (Queen's Bench Form 14B).
-Unless otherwise indicated in these materials, one should assume the way to initiate the contested proceeding is by way of this type of application.
+If a contentious matter does arise, it is important to note that virtually all contested surrogate proceedings are initiated by way of Notice of Application (King's Bench Form 14B).

+Unless otherwise indicated in these materials, one should assume the way to initiate a contested proceeding is by way of this kind of application.

-B. CONTENTIOUS PROCEDINGS
+B. CONTENTIOUS PROCEEDINGS